-Join Mark Struthers for an in-depth discussion in this video Project enhancing with track handling, part of Up and Running with Cubase Pro 8.
+Join Mark Struthers for an in-depth discussion in this video Project enhancing with track handling, part of Learning Cubase Pro 8.

 - Before proceeding with the main project…that we've been looking at so far,…I want to talk a little more about…project housekeeping tips.…In particular, about track handling.…You'll remember we left off in the previous movie…when we created this drums MIDI track.…Well, I don't really want it to remain here in isolation,…outside of our Drums folder, so I'll left click on it…and drag it over the top of our Drums folder…until I see that left pointing green arrow.…Then now, if I open up the folder,…we now see it's at the bottom there.…